Import »Coming from Blogger?

 Welcome, Blogger blogger (heh).
 We’re really glad you’ve decided join WordPress.com!

 To get you back on the blogular path, we’ve put together this “Get Started Quick” guide.
-Let us suck your content over to WordPress.com, customize your new site, and start blogging again ASAP.
-Pass Go, collect $200, become viral sensation.
+Let us pull your content over to WordPress.com, customize your new site, and start blogging again ASAP.

 - Move your content over to WordPress.com